hapijs/cookie/README.md

 - `path` - sets the cookie path value.
 Defaults to `/`.
 - `clearInvalid` - if `true`, any authentication cookie that fails validation will be marked as expired in the response and cleared.
 Defaults to `false`.
+- `keepAlive` - if `true`, automatically sets the session cookie after validation to extend the current session for a new `ttl` duration.
+Defaults to `false`.
 - `isSecure` - if `false`, the cookie is allowed to be transmitted over insecure connections which exposes it to attacks.
 Defaults to `true`.
 - `isHttpOnly` - if `false`, the cookie will not include the 'HttpOnly' flag.
 Defaults to `true`.